DrDaveTurner/HPC-User/episodes/multi-threaded.md

 Most computer languages have the ability to do multi-threaded computing.
-C/C++ and Fortran use the OpenMP package which is by far the most well developed.
+C/C++ and Fortran use the OpenMP package which is by far the most extensive and well developed.
 It uses pragma statements to control the parallelization of loops so that multiple compute cores work at the same time on different parts of the data.